Last updated: February 2, 2026

 Yes, exactly.
 EMV (which stands for Europay, Mastercard, and Visa) is the global technical standard for Integrated Circuit Cards used specifically for payments (your chip-and-PIN credit/debit cards).

 They are very secure.
-The work of integrated circuit security features, like strong encryption and tamper-resistant hardware, makes them extremely difficult to clone, which is why they replaced magnetic stripes to reduce fraud.
+The chip’s advanced security features, like strong encryption and tamper-resistant hardware, make them extremely difficult to clone, which is why they replaced magnetic stripes to reduce fraud.

 Dual-interface cards are used for maximum convenience and compatibility.
 They contain both the physical contact chip (for inserting into an ATM or POS terminal) and a contactless antenna (for “tap-to-pay”).
 Most modern bank cards are dual-interface.